brunojppb/kanban-ui/README.md

 ]
 ```

-- POST `/todos` - Create new task.
+- POST `/todos` - Create a new task.

 Request:
 ```js